ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

-### How to handle file uploads?

-From version 2, file uploads are handled by Superforms.
-Read all about it on the [file uploads](/concepts/files) page.

----

-### Can I use endpoints instead of form actions?

-Yes, there is a helper function for constructing an `ActionResult` that can be returned from SvelteKit [endpoints](https://kit.svelte.dev/docs/routing#server).
-See [the API reference](/api#actionresulttype-data-options--status) for more information.

----

-### Can I post to an external API?

-If the API doesn't return an [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with the form data, you cannot post to it directly.
-Instead you can use the [SPA mode](/concepts/spa) of Superforms and call the API with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) or similar in the `onUpdate` event.

----

-### How to submit the form programmatically?

-Use the `submit` method on the `superForm` object.

----

-### Can a form be factored out into a separate component?

-Yes - the answer has its own [article page here](/components).

----

 ### I'm getting JSON.parse errors as response when submitting a form, why?

 This is related to the previous question.
 You must always return an `ActionResult` as a response to a form submission, either through a form action, where it's done automatically, or by constructing one with the [actionResult](/api#actionresulttype-data-options--status) helper.